-The purpose of the Actuarial department within AMIL is to provide support to the Company in many areas including reserving, pricing and capital management.
+The purpose of the Actuarial department within group is to provide support to the Company in many areas including reserving, pricing and capital management.
 Additionally, other statistical and management information support is provided where necessary.
 This work is required to be undertaken in an objective and independent manner whilst incorporating feedback from the business where appropriate.

 The Actuarial Function is a Key Function, the Chief Actuary being the Key Function holder.
-The Chief Actuary is a qualified actuary and a member for the Institute and Faulty of Actuaries and reports to the Chief Executive Officer.
+The Chief Actuary is a qualified actuary and a member for the Institute and Faulty of Actuaries and reports to the Chief Executive Officer of AmTrust International Limited, a group company.
 Other members of the team are either qualified actuaries; working towards becoming a qualified actuary; or sufficiently qualified by experience to undertake the duties assigned to the individual.